-The Immigration and Nationality Act (INA) offers an individual two primary paths to permanent resident status (a green card).
-An individual who is the beneficiary of an approved immigrant petition and has an immigrant visa number immediately available may apply at a U.S. Department of State consulate abroad for an immigrant visa in order to come to the United States and be admitted as a permanent resident.
-This pathway is referred to as “consular processing.”
+Once you are the beneficiary of an approved immigrant petition and an immigrant visa number is immediately available to you, there are two ways to apply for lawful permanent resident status (a Green Card).
+If you are outside of the United States, you may apply at a U.S. Department of State consulate abroad for an immigrant visa in order to come to the United States and be admitted as a permanent resident.
+This pathway is referred to as consular processing.

-Adjustment of status is an alternate process by which an eligible person, who is already in the United States, can apply for permanent resident status without having to return to his/her home country to complete processing.
-For more information, see our Adjustment of Status page under Green Card Processes & Procedures.
+If you are already in the United States, you can apply for permanent resident status without having to return to your home country to complete processing.
+This process is called adjustment of status.
+For more information, see our Adjustment of Status page.

 Steps for Consular Processing

 The first step in consular processing is to determine if you are eligible to apply for a Green Card (lawful permanent residence).
 Most immigrants become eligible through a petition filed on your behalf by a family member or employer.
 Others become permanent residents by first obtaining refugee or asylum status, or through a number of other special provisions.
 To see the many different ways to get a Green Card, go to our Green Card Eligibility Categories page.

 When you know what category you believe best fits your situation, you usually will need someone else to file an immigrant petition for you.

 - Family-based immigrant petition: If you want to apply for a Green Card based on your family relationship, a U.S. citizen or lawful permanent resident relative must file a Form I-130, Petition for Alien Relative for you.
 For more information, see our Family page.

 Although you usually file immigrant petitions with USCIS domestically, sometimes you can file a Form I-130 petition for an immediate relative (spouse, child, or parent of a U.S. citizen) with a USCIS field office, U.S. embassy or consulate abroad.
 Situations where this may be applicable include: